Special Educational Needs and Disabilities (SEND):

 Who can I contact for further information?

-- If you wish to discuss something about your child speak to your child’s class teacher or contact the school office to make an appointment with the relevant member of staff.
+- If you wish to discuss something about your child, please speak to your child’s class teacher in the first instance or contact the school office to make an appointment with the relevant member of staff.

-- If you require information about other support services contact the school, SENCo, Jayne Ward.
+- If you require information about other support services contact the school, SENCo, Clare Keane.